 Ichthyosis vulgaris is caused by loss of function mutations in the filaggrin gene and is inherited in an autosomal semidominant fashion with incomplete penetrance.
-Filaggrin, a multi-functional structural protein, crucially aids in keratin aggregation, reinforcing the mechanical resilience of the stratum corneum cytoskeleton.
-Ultimately, filaggrin undergoes breakdown into water-retaining amino acids which are natural moisturizing factors that hydrate the skin, and its acidic substances that maintain acidic pH, photosensitivity, skin elasticity, and restrict microbial overgrowth.
-Altered filaggrin expression increases the fragility and permeability of the stratum corneum.
+Our patient's diagnosis has been made clinically and supported by biopsy.
+Although there is a consensus agreement that diagnosis of ichthyosis vulgaris can be made through clinical-based classification, genetic testing for FLG gene may be useful in differential diagnosis.1 Filaggrin, a multi-functional structural protein, crucially aids in keratin aggregation, reinforcing the mechanical resilience of the stratum corneum cytoskeleton.
+Ultimately, filaggrin undergoes breakdown into water-retaining amino acids which are natural moisturizing factors that hydrate the skin, and its acidic substances that maintain acidic pH, photosensitivity, skin elasticity, and restrict microbial overgrowth.3,5,7,8 Altered filaggrin expression increases the fragility and permeability of the stratum corneum.
 This deterioration results in excessive transepidermal water loss and weakening of the immune defense against allergens and microorganisms despite thick stratum corneum.